spessasus/SpessaSynth/README.md

 - No dependencies (Node.js is only required for the app, the core synth and sequencer library needs no dependencies)
 - Comes bundled with a small [GeneralUser GS](https://schristiancollins.com/generaluser.php) soundFont to get you started

-## Limitations
+### Limitations
-- The program currently supports no modulators and no modulation LFO.
+- The program currently supports no modulators and no reverb nor chorus.
-This program is still in it's early development, so it might not sound as good as other synthetizers (e.g. FluidSynth or BASSMIDI)
+- It might not sound as good as other synthetizers (e.g. FluidSynth or BASSMIDI)

 ## Installation
 ***Chromium based browser is highly recommended, unless you're loading a large (>4GB) SoundFont (then use Firefox, because chromium has a 4GB memory limit)***